Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 A collection of fabric swatches in soft blues, grays, and coastal-inspired patterns laid out on a rustic wood table.

-Here’s where the magic happens: fabric swatches inspired by the colors and energy of “Seaglass.”
-From breezy blues to textured patterns, this is the start of a cohesive, coastal vibe.
 Every choice flows from the inspiration piece, making the decorating process so much simpler—and way more fun!

 Styling Coastal Wall Decor: Actionable Tips to Bring Seaglass to Life